Daohub-io/cap9/docs/Whitepaper.md

 of the system, and so actions like deleting a user are prevented by the policies of the system.

-This leaves on piece of code that has full power and could potentially do anything if it failed: the entry procedure.
+This leaves us with a piece of code that has full power and could potentially do anything if it failed: the entry procedure.
 Now, however, the high risk code that has all of this power is limited to a few lines of code that simply direct different users' messages to different parts of the system.
-This is a small piece of logic that can be much more easily verified.
+By making this piece of logic small we can verify it much more easily.

 ### Capability Based Security and Their Advantages

-*This section will outline how we can use the operating system to allow, deny, and audit anything we like.
-This will not tackle permission/authorisation directly, but simply shows that whatever permission system we choose can use the operating system to disallow certain action etc.*

 Now that we have this system which can allow or deny various system calls (thereby reducing the level of privelege and risk of different sections of code in the system), we need some way to specify the policies that provide these barriers.
 If we provide a policy mechanism that is too simple, it will not be able to provide the necessary guarantees.
-If it is too complex, than it is far less auditable and becomes almost as complex as the procedure themselves.
+If it is too complex, then it is far less auditable and becomes almost as complex as the procedure themselves.

-One driving observation is that the interactions and code of Ethereum contracts don'y match the user-based permissions of a desktop operating system.
-Also, given the "hands-off" microkernel approach, we want to give as much freedom to the designer of the system as possible.
-For this reason our security model needs to be as abstract as possible.
+One driving observation is that the interactions and code of Ethereum contracts don't match the user-based permissions of a desktop operating system.
+Additionally, given the "hands-off" microkernel approach, we want to give as much freedom to the designer of the system as possible.
+For this reason our security model needs to be an abstraction that is relatively agnostic.

-It is also important that the system be as resistant as possible to the many mishaps that can befall permissions systems (see the confused deputies problem as an exemple), and be well studied in academic literature.
+It is also important that the system be as resistant as possible to the many mishaps that can befall permissions systems (see the confused deputies problem as an example), and be well studied in academic literature.
 For these reasons in particular we have chosen a capability-based security model for Beaker.

-**TODO:** How much of an overview of capabilities do we need?

 ### Implementing a Capability Based Security Model

-*This section will outline the capability model we have designed, and how it uses all of the about material to enforce its model.*

 **NB:** What's described here is the simplest capability model we could build.
 From here we should expand it to make it more complete and featureful.